neontribe/www/README.md

    If the package is part of the test or build tools for this project please be sure to add `--dev`.

    \*_why `--exact`?
 To avoid problems with dependencies updating unexpectedly because of semver masking we want to "pin" them to a specific version number.
-This'll also help our robots when they want to tell us about updates._
+This will also help our robots when they want to tell us about updates._

 1. **Maintaining dependencies**

-   If you want to check for, and update to, new versions of our dependencies manually the easiest way to do so is by running
+   If you want to check for and update to new versions of our dependencies manually, the easiest way to do so is by running:

    ```sh
    yarn upgrade-interactive --latest
    ```

-   This will give you a nice menu of updates to choose from, and will maintain `package.json` and `yarn.lock` automatically.
+   This will give you a nice menu of updates to choose from and will maintain `package.json` and `yarn.lock` automatically.

-## Deployment
+## :fireworks: Deployment

-The website is deployed using now.sh, the production website reflects master, pull requests which are made against master are considered staging branches.
+The website is deployed using `now.sh`.
+The production website reflects the `master` branch.
+Pull requests which are made against master are considered staging branches.

 When contributing to the project branch from master and create a pull request, make sure that changes are approved and that your staging branch works as you expect. **When you merge into master the change will shortly be available on the production site.**

+## Adding `tribers`

 ## Updating `tribers`